 Onshape’s built-in data management features empower designers to explore different design scenarios and aesthetic approaches without worrying about designs being in conflict with the current project.
 Poor design decisions can be easily rescinded, while better ideas can be incorporated into the main design.

 Accessibility: As remote work becomes the norm and teams extend to external collaborators, it is imperative that design data can be shared easily and safely.

 Designs modeled in Onshape can be accessed from any device with an internet connection and shared with any stakeholder who wants in on the product design process.
 With this ease of accessibility, feedback loops can be tighter and include outside departments.

-How Does Onshape Improve Modular Design?
+How Does Onshape Take Advantage of Modular Design?